Menu

 There are numerous examples where the proposed development does not comply with official plan and zoning requirements, many of which are deeply concerning:

 1. Water villas (cottages/units) to be built over the lake.
 Primary building permitted to extend up to 15 m (49’) from the shore over water; dock permitted to extend up to 20 m (66’).
-The Province and the District of Muskoka prohibit habitable space in the floodplain.
+The Province and the District of Muskoka prohibit development in the floodplain (with the exception of docks and boathouses).

 2. Two restaurants to be built over the lake.
-One restaurant is permitted to extend up to 35 m (115’) from the shoreline and the other is permitted to extend up to 65 m (213’) from the shoreline.
-Again, the Province and the District of Muskoka prohibit habitable space in the floodplain.
+One restaurant is permitted to extend up to 35 m (115’) from the shoreline and the other two storey restaurant is permitted to extend up to 65 m (213’) from the shoreline.
+Again, the Province and the District of Muskoka prohibit development in the floodplain.

 3. Based on our interpretation of the Gravenhurst zoning by-law, a minimum setback of 30 m (98’) from the shoreline is required.
 Proposed setbacks range from 7.5 m (25’), 20 m (66’), 25 m (82’) and 30 m (98’).

 4. The number of units/density permitted has not been clearly specified.
-We understand there may be up to 1,200 units permitted.
+We understand there may be close to 1,400 units permitted.

 5. According to the Gravenhurst zoning by-law, the permitted height is up to 10.5 m (34.5’).
 Proposed height is up to six storeys, which may be up to 25 m (82’) or more.